Letter of the Chairman of the Supervisory Board of mBank S.A. to the Shareholders

-From May 2007, Mr. Kanzler was Head of Group Treasury & Capital Management at Dresdner Bank AG in Frankfurt am Main.
-Since the beginning of 2009, Mr. Kanzler has been Divisional Board Member for Group Treasury at Commerzbank AG.
-Mr. Kanzler is responsible for assets and liabilities management, risk management of the banking books, capital management and funding.
+From May 2007, Mr Kanzler was Head of Group Treasury & Capital Management at Dresdner Bank AG in Frankfurt am Main.
+Since the beginning of 2009, Mr Kanzler has been Divisional Board Member for Group Treasury at Commerzbank AG.
+He is responsible for assets and liabilities management, risk management, capital management and funding.

 |Teresa Mokrysz – Member of the Supervisory Board|

 |Teresa Mokrysz is a graduate of the Academy of Economics (now the University of Economics) in Katowice (1978).
 In 1990, she created the Mokate brand, one of the most recognisable Polish brands in the world.
 She transformed a small family-run company into a group of international companies with worldwide operations.
 As a co-owner, she directs nine Mokate companies with their business seats in Poland and Central Europe.
 She built from scratch production plants in Żory and Ustroń and expanded a production facility near Prague (production of coffee, tea, ingredients for the food industry).
 She has successfully launched her products in several dozen countries on all continents.